evittaka/MLOps_catsvsdogs/reports/README.md

 >
 > Answer:

 We implemented three test-files with four different test functions.
 Two of the tests are parameterised which tests a wide array of parameters, and most test functions include multiple assert statements.
 In total 16 tests are run.
-We are primarely testing the model pipeline, which includes checks if data is of the correct type, and that the model input and outputs are the correct shape, size and type.
-In order to run the unittests on github, we check if the data path exists, and if not, we skip the data tests.
+We primarel test the model pipeline, which includes checks if data is of the correct type, and that the model input and outputs are the correct shape, size and type.
+To run the unittests on github, we check if the data path exists, and if not, we skip the data tests.
 Most often the unittests on github therefore contain 15 tests and 1 skipped.

 ### Question 8